elip12/dedollarization/README.md

     4. The producer attempted to trade.
 If the consumer did not attempt to trade, we don't care.
 Update the bot and tax behavior accordingly. only encounters in which the first 1 condiitons are met are taxable
 - change the token store costs to only change when a token is held for a full round. talk to me if this doesnt make sense
+- *DONE* update tests to work with bots
+- update tests to be comprehensive

 ### frontend: branch `frontend-updates`
 - smaller token graphics